jawordpressorg/community-handbook/meetup-organizer/event-formats/do_action-charity-hackathon/finding-sponsors/organising-hosting.md

 How this works will very much depend on the country that you live in, but a good idea is to contact a local hosting company and discuss the options with them.
 Once again, make sure the potential host is aware that this is a charity event – in many cases, hosts have free hosting plans for registered non-profit organisations and will be happy to come on board for your event.

 Some of your non-profits may already have hosting that they wish to continue using – that isn’t a problem at all and they are welcome to do so.
-In those instance you will need to get hold of the relevant connection details (FTPFTP FTP is an acronym for File Transfer Protocol which is a way of moving computer files from one computer to another via the Internet.
-You can use software, known as a FTP client, to upload files to a server for a WordPress website. [https://codex.wordpress.org/FTP\_Clients](https://codex.wordpress.org/FTP_Clients)., etc.) in order to set up their new website.
+In those instance you will need to get hold of the relevant connection details (FTP, etc.) in order to set up their new website.

 ## A few country-specific options